14-Day 4-Island Trip to the Cook Islands: Including Rarotonga, Aitutaki, Atiu and Mangaia!

 Alternative Rarotonga Accommodations

 Why not try somewhere different for your final night in Rarotonga and the Cook Islands?
-Otherwise, check in at the same accommodation as your first stay on Rarotonga, if you really loved it!
+Otherwise, check-in at the same accommodation as your first stay on Rarotonga, if you really loved it!
 Compare some of our favourite resorts in the 20 Best Resorts on Rarotonga.

 Dining Recommendations

 Make your last night on Rarotonga extra special with the Progressive Dinner Tour with Cook Islands Tours.
 You’ll be transported to three different local homes for entrees, mains then dessert.
 It’s a truly local and uplifting experience for the palate and the soul.
-Find out more about the tour on Viator and Tripadvisor.

 Day 14 – Last Day on Rarotonga